mmomrk/mrge/README.md

 - Calculate asymptote of fraction numbers bitness growth as a function of input size
 - Calculate algorithm complexity
 - Second order extractor to track and fix input distribution drift
+- Think hard about the philosophy of the capacity of entropy source and its relation to the analytical curve representation

 ## Applications TODO